 Review by Frank Plowright

-Manji is spending his fourth successive volume chained in a dungeon while an unscrupulous feudal lord and the crazed doctor he employs attempt to distil the secret of his immortality.
-Rin and Dōa have found their way into the castle premises attempting to rescue both him and Dōa’s companion, while the corpses, results of failed experiments, are piling high in the forest and the local women are riotou about their missing men.
+Manji is spending his fifth successive volume chained in a dungeon while an unscrupulous feudal lord and the crazed doctor he employs attempt to distil the secret of his immortality.
+Rin and Dōa have found their way into the castle premises attempting to rescue both him and Dōa’s companion, while the corpses, results of failed experiments, are piling high in the forest and the local women are rioting about their missing men.
 The previous Badger Hole revealed tunnels beneath the castle, and Rin has a map.

 The early pages reveal how this map was compiled, and it’s ingenious, as is so much about Blade of the Immortal.
 After the slim previous volume, the Demon Lair sequence is so long it has to be split over two books, and this is one of the longest of the entire series.
 It begins with Hiroaki Samura’s zombie sequence, which is indicative of how rapidly and successfully Samura can switch moods.
 We know the zombies are going to pose no real danger in the course of the bigger plot, but it’s a terrifying experience for Rin and Dōa, even with the latter’s sword skills.
 Samura concludes it, though, with a real punch to the gut, and moves then to an explanation of Dōa’s tattoo, which has puzzled since her introduction.